 Don’t forget that it’s being strong to reach out to a friend or family member if you’re having a difficult day.
 Acknowledging that things are feeling a bit overwhelming at times isn’t a sign of weakness – it’s a sign of self-awareness.
 Reaching out to someone gives them an opportunity to offer kindness.

-We are moving into a new year, and things are looking promising on many fronts – and so I close this reflective piece with a strong feeling of gratitude – gratitude that even when things looked helpless, I had Reiki.
-Gratitude for the lessons I’ve learnt along the way this year.
+And so I close this reflective piece with a strong feeling of gratitude – gratitude that even when things looked helpless, I had Reiki.
+Gratitude for the lessons I’ve learnt along the way.
 Gratitude for the legacy of family.
-Gratitude a remarkable community of Reiki folk.
+Gratitude for a remarkable community of Reiki folk.
 Gratitude for the support and interaction with fellow authors and artists…

 Stay sane, safe, and well.
-May 2021 bring many blessings and opportunities.
+May 2022 be a year of blessings and opportunities.